-Scoring well on AP exams can often earn students college credit for their high school classes, saving a significant amount on tuition after high school.
+Liberty North High School desires that all students take AP exams for the AP classes that they have taken.
+Scoring well on an AP exam can often earn students college credit for their high school class, saving a significant amount on tuition.

 In the event that you have questions, check out our Frequently Asked Questions page.
 Please email Dr. Rosemary Camp or call 816.736.5500 for additional details.

 Liberty North High School offers 28 Dual Credit courses and 20 AP courses covering a variety of topics and subject areas.
 Students interested in taking these college level classes are eligible to get college credits for the work they complete in these courses.
 AP courses are open to any student who meets the prerequisites for the classes.
 Dual Credit courses require students to meet several criteria, these criteria are listed on this web page.
 If students are interested in moving on to college, AP and Dual Credit courses are a great way to prepare students for the rigor and high expectations of college work.

 Liberty North High School wants to provide each student the opportunity to earn college credit while in high school.
 We offer two mechanisms by which this can occur: Advanced Placement exams and Dual Credit courses.

 - Students who enroll in Advanced Placement courses may earn college credit at the end of the course by registering for the optional Advanced Placement exam administered at LNHS according to The College Board protocols.

 - Students who take Dual Credit courses may enroll in the optional college credit portion of the course.
 Enrollment generally takes place within the first couple of weeks of the class.
 Course instructors distribute the registration forms according to the policies of the partner college/university.